Kevin Trenberth

 "The changing flow of energy through the climate system".
 Paperback 978-1-108-97246-8 https://www.amazon.com/Changing-Energy-Through-Climate-System/dp/1108972462

-The total publications (June, 2022) is 71 books or book chapters, and 293 journal articles, 23 Tech.
-Notes, 117 proceedings or preprints, and 87 other articles, plus four videos, for a total of 591 publications plus 4 videos, and many blogs and podcasts.
-On the Web of Science, there are 50,545 citations and an H index of 99 (99 publications have 99 or more citations).
-On Google Scholar, there are > 119,000 citations and an H index of 129 (or 85 since 2017).
-He has given many invited scientific talks as well as appearing in a number of television and radio programs and newspaper articles.
-From 1996 until 2017 he is ranked first in the number of highly cited papers published out of all 223,246 published environmental scientists.
+The total (November 2024) is 76 books or book chapters, and 302 journal articles, 23 Tech.
+Notes, 117 proceedings or preprints, and 87 other articles, plus four videos, 24 articles on The Conversation, and 15 on New Zealand’s Newsroom for a total of 644 publications plus 4 videos, and many other articles/blogs and podcasts.
+On the Web of Science, there are 59,738 citations and an H index of 106 (106 publications have 106 or more citations).
+On Google Scholar, there are > 180,800 citations and an H index of 138 (or 91 since 2019).

 Education